philc/book-notes/lifestyle/the psychology of money - morgan housel.md

 * On quitting his job, "the hardest thing about this was that I loved the work.
 And I wanted to work hard.
 But doing something you love on a schedule you can't control can feel the same as doing something you hate."
-* On why Americans aren't happier over time, despite increasing wealth: "Part of what's happened here is that we've used our greater wealth to buy bigger and better stuff.
+* Why Americans aren't happier over time, despite increasing wealth: "Part of what's happened here is that we've used our greater wealth to buy bigger and better stuff.
 But we've simultaneously given up more control over our time.
 At best, these things cancel each other out."
-* After interviewing 1000 elderly people on what's important in life:
+* After interviewing 1,000 elderly people on what's important in life:
   * "What they did value were things like quality friendships, being part of something bigger than themselves, and spending quality, unstructured time with their children.
 'Your kids don't want your money (or what your money buys) anywhere near as much as they want you.
 Specifically, they